joelparkerhenderson/github-special-files-and-paths/README.md

 ## Introduction

-GitHub special files can typically be written using freeform text or Markdown.
+GitHub special files can typically be written with a variety of names:

+  * using freeform text, typically with no file name extension.

+  * using Markdown, typically with a file name name extension "`.md`" or "`.markdown`".

 There are exceptions, such as the CODEOWNERS file, which uses a special syntax.

 TODO: how to add other formats, such as ASCIIDOC?

-GitHub special files can typically be located in three special directoies: root directory `/`, or the special purpose directory ``/.github` directory, or the `/docs` directory.
+GitHub special files can typically be located in three special directories:

+  * `/` (the root directory)

+  * `/.github` (a special purpose directory for the company)

+  * `/docs` (a typical documention directory)

 There are exceptions, such as the PULL_REQUESTS_TEMPLATES directory, which contains special files.

 TODO: any other special directories?